KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession5/book/ws1-dom/3radioselection.md

 1. Let's retrieve the value of the selected drink by first creating the variable to hold the value.
-In _my-script.js_, inside the `onclick` handler, declare a variable for the name of the drink using a descriptive name.
+In _my-script.js_, inside the `onclick` handler above the call to the `submitOrder` function, declare a variable for the name of the drink using a descriptive name.

       {% hint style="working" %}
 <details>